Creative Inspirations

 "Spotlight" Poet Interview:

-Tell us a little bit about Uchechukwu.
+Tell us a little bit about Marjorie.

 What does a typical day look like for you?